Improving RCT-Based Treatment Effect Estimation Under Covariate Mismatch via Calibrated Alignment: Problem Setup and Background

 \subsection{Notation and Data Structure}

-We consider two data sources: a randomized controlled trial ($S = r$) and a large observational study ($S = o$).
+{There are} two data sources: a randomized controlled trial ($S = r$) and a large observational study ($S = o$).
 Let $Y$ denote the outcome of interest, $A \in \{-1, 1\}$ the binary treatment indicator, and $Y(a)$ the potential outcome under treatment $a$.
 We assume consistency: $Y = Y(A)$.